PBASOFT/Data-Science-Project/README.md

 This is an extra ordinary example, but it makes us wonder if smaller scaled hype actually has an effect on stock prices.
 And if so; is that something we can predict?

+### Focus of interest
+We wan't to focus on scandinavian **small cap** stocks and **hype on social media**.

+Small caps are known to be volatile but also to have great growth potential.
+They are considered "High risk/High reward", which we think is a good match to the kind of investors we will meet on social media platforms.

 > "A small cap is generally a company with a market capitalization of between $300 million and $2 billion.
 The advantage of investing in small cap stocks is the opportunity to beat institutional investors through growth opportunities."
 >